SaskPower: Rural electrification

 In 1949, by an Act of the Provincial Legislature, the Commission became the Saskatchewan Power Corporation.
 The first task of the new Corporation was to purchase what remained of the province's small, independent electrical utilities and to begin integrating them into a province-wide electrical grid.

 The final step in creating a truly province-wide grid was to electrify the province's vast rural areas.
 The primary hurdle to rural electrification was the very low customer density in the province – approximately one farm customer per network mile (1.6 km) – and the extremely high cost of a network of the scale required by the vast distances between customers.
 After much study, the Corporation adopted a single wire ground return distribution scheme, which lowered the cost of rural electrification significantly.

 The first year of the program set the goal of connecting 1200 rural customers to the network.
 The experience gained during the first years led to an increased rate of connections every year, leading to a peak yearly connection rate in 1956 of 7,800 customers.
 By 1961, 58,000 farms were connected, and by 1966 when the program concluded, the Corporation had provided power to a total of 66,000 rural customers.
 In addition, hundreds of schools, churches and community halls received electrical service during this period.

 Corporate governance

-SaskPower is governed by a Board of Directors that is responsible to the Minister Responsible for Saskatchewan Power Corporation.
-The board gets appointed by the Lieutenant Governor of Saskatchewan.
-Current directors of the corporation include: Chief Darcy Bear (Chair), Bryan Leverick (Vice-Chair), Dale Bloom (Corporate Secretary), Terry Bergan, Bevra Fee, Jim Hopson, Karri Howlett, Cherilyn Jolly-Nagel, Phil Klein, Fred Matheson, Rob Nicolay, Marvin Romanow, and Tammy van Lambalgen.
+SaskPower is governed by a board of directors that is responsible to the Minister Responsible for Saskatchewan Power Corporation.
+The board gets appointed by the lieutenant governor of Saskatchewan.
+In February 2024, the directors of the corporation included: Chief Darcy Bear (Chair), Bryan Leverick (Vice-Chair), Neil Henneberg (Corporate Secretary), Terry Bergan, Amber Biemans, Shawn Grice, Cherilyn Jolly-Nagel, Fred Mathewson, Rob Nicolay, Jeff Richards, Stephanie Yong and the Honourable Vaughn Solomon Schofield.